 One of the things I like most about the Wemo Mini has nothing to do with its smarts: A simple on/off switch lets you control any appliance connected to it, no smartphone needed.
 While other plugs have a similar switch, I liked the Mini's for its large, circular button.
 I just wish it lit up, so you could find it easily in the dark.
 To be fair, there is a small LED status light.

-It also among the best Apple HomeKit products, making it one of the few smart plugs to work with the three major smart home assistants.
+It also among the best Apple HomeKit devices, making it one of the few smart plugs to work with the three major smart home assistants.

 Measuring 3.8 x 2.4 x 1.4 inches, the Wemo Mini is thin enough so that you can fit two of them on top of each other, though it's longer than most plugs.
 Still, the Mini is not the mini-est smart plug.
 The TP-Link HS-105, for instance, is 2.75 x 2.2 x 1 inches, while the iHome ISP6X measures 2.8 x 2.1 x 1.5 inches.